Combating Psoriatic Arthritis Flares With Food

 I don’t believe there is one diet that fits all.
 Any chronic condition, like psoriatic disease, can affect two people very differently.
 Therefore, it’s hard to give an exact list of the foods that will help everyone fight off a flare.
 However, during these times, there are some general foods or food groups which tend to be better for you and foods we should all avoid for overall health.

-Which foods should we gravitate towards during a flare?Digestion takes a lot of energy from our body.
-By choosing optimized foods, we take the load off our digestion system, and free up energy for our body to use in other places - like fighting off our flare!
+Digestion takes a lot of energy from our body.
+By choosing optimized foods, we take the load off our digestion system, and free up energy for our body to use in other places - like fighting off a flare!

-_What are some go-to foods? _
+What are some go-to foods?

-Omega 3’s are natural anti-inflammatories.
+Omega-3’s are natural anti-inflammatories.
 They are our friends - especially in a flare!
-Foods like chia seeds, flax seed, wild caught pacific salmon and walnuts are great natural options when adding omega 3’s into our meals.
+Foods like chia seeds, flax seed, wild caught pacific salmon, and walnuts are great natural options when adding omega-3’s into our meals.
 By incorporating these foods into our daily routines, we can promote a more anti-inflammatory environment in our body.
 When we’re flaring, it’s exceptionally important to focus on these foods.

 Low on energy?
 Turn to fruits!
-Many people shy away from fruits because of the high sugar content, but the sugar and carbs in fruits are extremely beneficial for our body.
+Many people shy away from fruits because of the high sugar content, but the sugar and carbs in fruits are beneficial for our body.
 Our body is so efficient at digesting and using these carbs, they’re a great go-to.
 Oranges, bananas, wild blueberries - eat all the fruits!

-Cooking our food changes the nutrient content in our food, therefore the best way to get the nutrients you need are to eat a mix of raw and cooked vegetables**.** If your digestive system can handle it, try eating as many raw foods as possible.
+Cooking our food changes the nutrient content in our food, so the best way to get the nutrients you need are to eat a mix of raw and cooked vegetables.
+If your digestive system can handle it, try eating as many raw foods as possible.
 But, with autoimmune conditions, many times our digestive systems aren’t working efficiently enough to deal with all raw foods.
-That’s where smoothies, juicing, steaming, roasting and sauteing your food can come in handy.
+That’s where smoothies, juicing, steaming, roasting, and sauteing your food can come in handy.
 Whatever you decide, just load up on your fruits and veggies because this is exactly what your body wants and needs!

-Some final tips
+Two final tips

 Plan ahead!
 Whenever you make a nutritious meal, freeze a few portions so you have them on hand.
-That way when you’re not feeling well you can just warm it up and eat!
+That way when you’re not feeling well, you can just warm it up and eat!

 The most important fact to remember during a flare is that you’ll get through it!
 Look at your track record: you’ve made it through 100 percent of the challenges you’ve encountered so far in life.
 This one will be no different!
 Honor yourself, make the best possible choices you can and allow your body to rest.